 Section 162(m) of the Code limits the deduction a public company is permitted for compensation paid to the CEO and to the three most highly compensated executive officers other than the CEO and CFO.
 Generally, amounts paid in excess of \$1,000,000 to a covered executive cannot be deducted, unless the compensation is paid pursuant to a plan which is performance related, is non-discretionary, and has been approved by our shareholders.
-In its deliberations, the Compensation Committee considers ways to maximize deductibility of executive compensation, but, other than as discussed below, retains the discretion to compensate executive officers at levels the Compensation Committee considers commensurate with their responsibilities and achievements.
-During fiscal year 2014, the Compensation Committee adopted, and our shareholders approved, our Executive Bonus Plan-Corporate Financial Performance that is designed to be Section 162(m) compliant.
+In its deliberations, the Compensation Committee considers ways to maximize deductibility of executive compensation, but, other than as discussed below, retains the discretion to compensate executive officers at levels the Compensation Committee considers approved, our Executive Bonus Plan-Corporate Financial Performance that is designed to be Section 162(m) compliant.
 As such, payments under this plan, which are based on the achievement of objective corporate financial targets, should be excluded from the \$1,000,000 limitation under Section 162(m).
 Effective for fiscal 2015, the performance-based restricted share awards should also be excluded from the \$1,000,000 limitation under Section 162(m).